 Today half the class got the opportunity to visit the Royal Armouries in Leeds.
 We were able to imagine ourselves as Spartan warriors with all of us including Mr Ash being put through our paces.
 Similarly, we also took part in an immersive retelling of Perseus and Medusa which really brought the story to life.
 The other half of the class are certainly in for a treat tomorrow.

-As the curtain falls on our Macbeth performance I think now is the perfect time to reflect on the whole experience.
+As the curtain falls on another Macbeth performance for myself I think now is the perfect time to reflect on the whole experience.
 It has been an absolute pleasure to see the children grow in confidence and show a real passion for one of Shakespeare’s most challenging plays.
-They have allowed themselves to become immersed in Shakespeare and have demonstrated a real desire to learn more about the man himself and his universal plays.
+They have allowed themselves to become immersed in Shakespeare and take on the role of a professional cast.

 The experience has allowed the children the opportunity to fully engage with a play many would deem too complex for children of their age, understand the reasons for characters dispositions and ultimately enable them to work like professional actors.
 That’s not say it has all been smooth sailing with several setbacks along the way.
 However, through perseverance, dedication and creativity they have demonstrated a tenacious passion for drama.

 I would like to take this opportunity to thank parents and staff alike for whom none of this would have been possible from helping them children learn their lines, supporting backstage and being flexible to accommodate our rehearsal schedule.